illagrenan/django-asgi-lifespan/docs/asgi.md

-If you want to serve your project with async support, you need an ASGI server.
-The following table gives an overview of commonly used ASGI servers and their compatibility with this project.
+To provide asynchronous support for the project, an ASGI server is necessary.
+The table below presents a summary of popular ASGI servers and their compatibility with this project.

 !!! tip "ASGI compatibility"